S. H. M. Byers

-Samuel Hawkins Marshall Byers (July 23, 1838 – May 24, 1933) was an American soldier and poet best known for writing the poem "Sherman's March to the Sea", which was the origin of the eponymous term Sherman's March to the Sea.
+Samuel Hawkins Marshall Byers (July 23, 1838 – May 24, 1933) was an American soldier and poet who wrote the poem "Sherman's March to the Sea", which was the origin of the eponymous term.
 Byers served in the 5th Iowa Infantry Regiment.
-He found success in a post-war writing career, including many poems about his native Iowamost notably "The Song of Iowa", which was declared as Iowa's state song in 1911.
+He found success in a post-war writing career, including many poems about his native Iowa, including "The Song of Iowa", which was declared as Iowa's state song in 1911.

-Early life
+Early life and education

 Byers was born in Pulaski, Pennsylvania, on July 23, 1838; his mother died shortly after.
-He moved with his father to Iowa in 1851, ending up in Oskaloosa by 1853.
+He moved with his father to Iowa, in 1851, ending up in Oskaloosa by 1853.
 He studied to be a lawyer under an Oskaloosa attorney, earning admittance to the Iowa bar in 1861.